You are using an old browser with security vulnerabilities and can not use the features of this website.

 The project studies displacement asymmetries from a cross-linguistic perspective.
 Subject displacement is more restricted than object displacement in that the former requires special morphological devices in many languages.
 The goal is to find out what underlies this constraint on displacement in the mental grammar and which features need to co-occur in a language to trigger the asymmetry.
 To this end, we focus on the comparatively little studied phenomenon of agreement-suppression (AS).
 Cross-linguistic patterns of variability and stability in AS, identified in a questionnaire study, enable us to determine (i) whether AS is in fact another instance of a general restriction against subject extraction and (ii) what causes this restriction.

-|Amaechi, M. & Georgi, D.||On the quirks of subject extraction in Igbo A’-dependencies. ||Paper presented at the Workshop on Quirks of Subject Extraction, National University of Singapore.
-10 - 11 August.||2017||[Abstract]|
+|Amaechi, M. & Georgi, D.||2017||On the quirks of subject extraction in Igbo A’-dependencies. ||Invited talk at the Workshop on Quirks of Subject Extraction, National University of Singapore.
+10 - 11 August.||C05||[Abstract]|

-|Amaechi, M. & Georgi, D.||On subject / non-subject extraction asymmetries in Igbo.||Paper presented at the SVM Lecture Series, Potsdam., Germany.
-22 November.||2017|
+|Amaechi, M. & Georgi, D.||2017||On subject / non-subject extraction asymmetries in Igbo.||Invited talk at the SVM Lecture Series, Potsdam, Germany.
+22 November.||C05|

-|Hein, J.||Deriving the typology of predicate fronting.||Poster presented at the 48th Annual Meeting of the North East Linguistic Society (NELS 48), University of Iceland, Reykjavík, Iceland.
-27 - 29 October.||2017|
+|Hein, J.||2017||Deriving the typology of predicate fronting.||Poster presented at the 48th Annual Meeting of the North East Linguistic Society (NELS 48), University of Iceland, Reykjavík, Iceland.
+27 - 29 October.||C05|